import-sudo/Diffusion-Driven-Semantic-Communication/README.md

 If you use this code in your research, please cite:

 @ARTICLE{10945983,
-  author={Guo, Lei and Chen, Wei and Sun, Yuxuan and Ai, Bo and Pappas, Nikolaos and Quek, Tony}, journal={IEEE Transactions on Wireless Communications}, title={Diffusion-Driven Semantic Communication for Generative Models with Bandwidth Constraints}, year={2025}}
+  author={Guo, Lei and Chen, Wei and Sun, Yuxuan and Ai, Bo and Pappas, Nikolaos and Quek, Tony Q. S.}, journal={IEEE Transactions on Wireless Communications}, title={Diffusion-Driven Semantic Communication for Generative Models with Bandwidth Constraints}, year={2025}}